sipeed/sipeed_wiki/docs/hardware/en/maixII/M2/usage.md

 ![wifi_test_connect_wireless](./../../../zh/maixII/M2/asserts/usage/wifi_test_connect_wireless.jpg)

-From the connection message, we can see `192.168.3.158`, this is the IP address of M2Dock in this network enviroment.
+From the connection message, we can see `192.168.3.158`, this is the IP address of M2Dock in this network environment.

 We can run `ifconfig` on M2Dock to see the ip address, from which we see that the ip address is the same as the wireless network connection message.